dave2929/LoL-stats-tracker/README.md

 ---

 #### Future updates and features
 I am trying to fix machine learning or use other algorithm to predict future games.
 I am also planning on creating a counter matchup page to help summoners cleverly choose their champions.
+I will use op.gg apis and my own algorithm to select top three counter champions.

 For match analysis part, I will expand the analysis to each *time stamp* instead of the whole match.
 I am planning to show if a player is losing lane or winning lane.
 It will also show if player recovers back after losing lane or  wastes advantages after winning lanes.
 If possible, I will use machine learning to analyze if player is easily camped and killed by jungler.

 For in game spectator part, I will try to add a feature to detect any potential duos and trios

+Vague ideas(possible in future updates):
-*I also have a vague idea on determining a jungler's ganking routes.*
+* *determining a jungler's ganking routes.*